 If your grocery store doesn’t carry cremini mushrooms, you can also use shiitake mushrooms or diced white button mushrooms.

 If you are a frequent visitor at the Yummy Bowl, you've probably noticed that my favorite cuisines of all time are Mexican and Asian/Indian fusion dishes.

 I try to make easy, affordable, still relatively healthy, beginner recipes to any taste.
 I think these dishes are nutritious, very fulfilling, and are good for comfort food.

-If you're like me, you'll love some other trending Asian food favorites of mine such as Chicken and Broccolini with Asian Style Sauce, Easy Sweet And Sour Chicken Stir Fry, Soba Noodles Stir Fry, Oriental Coleslaw With Thai Peanut Salad Dressing, Chicken Lo Mein recipe (Gluten-Free).
+If you're like me, you'll love some other trending Asian food favorites of mine such as Chicken Teriyaki, Sweet And Sour Chicken, Soba Noodles, and Chicken Lo Mein.

 Also, at the Yummy Bowl, you'll find plenty of tasty chicken recipes that are very popular as well.

 For more easy gluten-free Chicken recipes please take a look at my Chicken recipe index here.